Can Wegovy, Ozempic, and Zepbound Silence Food Noise?

 According to the Mayo Clinic, those on beta blockers, antidepressants, and bipolar medications may have increased food cravings and potential weight gain.

 Managing your stress levels and getting enough sleep can benefit your general health.
-According to Harvard Health, the cortisol hormone, a hormone released by the body when stressed, is linked to weight gain.
-Increased stress can increase appetite and hunger, making food noise more loud in some people’s heads.
+According to Harvard Health, cortisol, a hormone released by the body when stressed, is linked to weight gain.
+Increased stress can increase appetite and hunger, making food noise louder in some people’s heads.

 Effects of Food Noise on Eating Habits and Weight Management